 - REAL-HEALTH CARDIOVASCULAR (Triple aim of blood pressure control, high intensity statin use and bleeding reduction)

-This work builds on the Discovery programme, funded by local CCGs and Endeavour Health charity, which is developing real-time patient level integration of all GP and hospital electronic health records across four CCGs (Tower Hamlets, Newham, City and Hackney, Waltham Forest).
-REAL-HEALTH will support the development of clinical, business and research intelligence for which the new Discovery Data Service will provide the underlying linked data.
+REAL-HEALTH builds on the Discovery Data Service programme, funded by local NHS Clinical Commissioning Groups and Endeavour Health charity.
+REAL-HEALTH will support the development of clinical, business and research intelligence using the Discovery Data Service as the underlying linked data.